HGray384/lrcfs-stats-reference-book/README.md

 This is the version that lives in this repository and is stored on the LRCFS internal test server.
 Webhooks automatically sync the code in this repository with the test server.
 For internal LRCFS access to the test server, the book and shiny application can be accessed in two steps:

 1. Connect to the University of Dundee VPN
-2. Click on this link <https://lrcfs-shiny.test.dundee.ac.uk/internal/stats-book/> for the book, and this link <https://lrcfs-shiny.test.dundee.ac.uk/internal/interactive-stats-book/> for the shiny application
+2. Go to the [test server book](https://lrcfs-shiny.test.dundee.ac.uk/internal/stats-book/), and the [test server app](https://lrcfs-shiny.test.dundee.ac.uk/internal/interactive-stats-book/).
 3. Sign in using your UoD login and explore the resources

 ### Live version

 This is the version that can be publicly accessed on the LRCFS website.
-The book can be found [here](https://lrcfs.dundee.ac.uk/lr-book/) and the shiny application can be found [here](https://lrcfs.dundee.ac.uk/apps/interactive-lr/).
+Here are the links for the [book](https://lrcfs.dundee.ac.uk/lr-book/) and [app](https://lrcfs.dundee.ac.uk/apps/interactive-lr/).

 ## Build instructions for development version
 To build the book on your local machine, first clone or download this repository.
 Open R or RStudio in the base directory of the folder and run the following code: